yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 For regular connections, you need to connect to the region of choice, and application connections are then uniformly distributed across the region without the need for any special coding.

-Using a smart driver (which is topology aware) however, you can connect to any region and the load balancer acts as a discovery endpoint, allowing the application to use connections to nodes in all regions.
+If you are using a smart driver with topology awareness, you can connect to any region and the load balancer acts as a discovery endpoint, allowing the application to use connections to nodes in all regions.

 Applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
 For information on VPC networking in YugabyteDB Managed, refer to [VPC network](../../yugabyte-cloud/cloud-basics/cloud-vpcs/).